klee/klee.github.io/docs/options.md

     - **0** (default): to log all queries
     - **&lt;0**: a negative value specifies that only queries that timed out should be logged.
 The timeout value is specified via the `--max-solver-time` option.
     - **&gt;0**: only queries that took more that **TIME** milliseconds should be logged.
+3. `--log-partial-queries-early=true` is used to dump the query to the log file before the next part of the solver chain is called.
+Normally, KLEE prints the query and its solution after it has been solved.
+But if KLEE crashes inside the solver chain, the suspicious query will not be logged.
+Enable this option to debug such cases.
+This option comes with a performance penalty as the log buffer gets always flushed.

 ## Entry Point